LGBTQ history of the Olympic and Paralympic Games: Paralympic Games LGBT+ history

+LGBT+ Paralympic athletes face stigma in sport from being disabled and from being queer, with lesbian Paralympic swimmer Edênia Garcia writing that the combination is a "stigma of being invisible".

 At least two out athletes competed in the 2012 Summer Paralympics in London.

 At least 12 out athletes participated in the 2016 Summer Paralympics in Rio de Janeiro, with 10 coming home with medals.
 In addition, there were two coaches who are openly LGBT, with the U.S. women's wheelchair basketball head coach, Stephanie Wheeler and her assistant coach, Amy Spangler.

 At least one openly LGBT athlete competed in the 2018 Winter Paralympics in PyeongChang.

 The 2020 Summer Paralympics, delayed by the COVID-19 pandemic, was held in summer 2021.
 According to Outsports, at least 36 athletes who competed are openly LGBTQ.
 At least three athletes who competed are nonbinary or neutral, namely Robyn Lambird of Australia, Laura Goodkind of the United States, and Maria "Maz" Strong of Australia.